-Enter the shot distance (ft) and the shot elevation or height (ft) into the Calculator.
-The calculator will evaluate the Archery Angle.
+Enter the horizontal shot distance and the elevation difference (rise or drop) into the Calculator.
+The calculator will evaluate the Archery Angle (the angle of the shot relative to horizontal).

 Archery Angle Formula